-6.1 You must maintain details of the following:
+Service Records 6.1 You must maintain details of the following: to be maintained

-a. a record of the services provided to Entitled Students, including food, and accommodation;

-b. a list outlining the items of clothing and equipment provided to Entitled Students including books, materials and other supplies.
+- a. a record of the services provided to Entitled Students, including food, and accommodation: - b. a list outlining the items of clothing and equipment provided to Entitled Students including books, materials and other supplies.